Pittosporum tobira

 Pittosporum tobira is a species of sweet-smelling flowering plant in the pittosporum family Pittosporaceae known by several common names, including Australian laurel, Japanese pittosporum, mock orange and Japanese cheesewood.
 It is native to Japan (south of Kanto), China, Taiwan, and Korea, but it is used throughout the world as an ornamental plant in landscaping and as cut foliage.

 Description

 It is an evergreen shrub which can reach 10 m tall by 3 m broad, and can become treelike.
 It can also be trimmed into a hedge.
 The leaves are oval in shape with edges that curl under and measure up to 10 cm in length.
-They are leathery, hairless, and darker and shinier on the upper surfaces.
+They are leathery, hairless, darker and shinier on the upper surfaces.
 The inflorescence is a cluster of fragrant flowers occurring at the ends of branches.
 The flower has five white petals each about a centimetre long.
 The fruit is a hairy, woody capsule about 1 cm wide divided into three valves.
 Inside are black seeds in a bed of resinous pulp.